 GHF MEMBER TICKETS

-Dickens on The Strand is the perfect location for company outings or even getting friends old and new together for a unique afternoon.
+The 45th Annual Dickens on The Strand is the perfect location for company outings or even getting friends old and new together for a unique afternoon.
+From great entertainment to amazing food and fun, this year’s event is the perfect location for your fun.
+We’re happy to extend a special group rate for your function or gathering at this year’s event.

 CAN’T MISS SPECIAL EVENTS